RetroMaximus/OverBlast-Alpha/README.md

 Known Bugs

-A lot of red messages when Overblast first starts.
+Recently fix but incase these errors show again.
+A lot of red messages when Overblast first starts indicating pattern or velocity file are missing you should do the following.
-Click Create_New button to create temp defaults then close and reopen Overblast
+Click Create_New button to create temp defaults then close and reopen Overblast.

 Pattern Selector -